gene-git/ssl-mgr/README.rst

     For dev options add "dev" as 1st argument

-When more control is needed then *dev* mode offers above commands plus few more options:
+When more control is needed then *dev* mode offers above commands plus few more options.
+To see developer help:

 .. code-block:: text